aneeshbankapur/Introduction-to-tools-for-Verilog-RTL-Design-Synthesis/Day_5/README.md

 ## Summary

-- Use complete if-else and case statements to avoid unintended latch inference.
+- Completed if-else and case statements to avoid unintended latch inference.
 - For loops and generate blocks are powerful for writing scalable, synthesizable code.
-- Always ensure every signal is assigned in every possible execution path for combinational logic.
+- Ensuring every signal is assigned in every possible execution path for combinational logic.
-- Use labs to reinforce concepts with practical Verilog code and synthesis results.

 ---